arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 12/15/2017 05:58 (UTC)`.
+The last change was detected on `Sunday 12/17/2017 14:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code